ivanvolov/liquidity-lending-hook/README.md

 ## The problem it solves

-It improves Uniswap LP performance and ehnance execution for traders.
+YieldYoda improves Uniswap LP performance and enhances execution for traders.
+It lends idle funds through Morpho and uses Redstone's real-time price oracles to predict market movements.
+By withdrawing funds on-demand only when needed, it maximizes yields and cuts gas costs.
+The result: higher returns for LPs and optimal liquidity for trades.

 ## Challenges we ran into